ecj2/poyo/REFERENCE.md

 Poyo.createBitmap(w, h)
 ```

-Returns an object literal containing a blank of the given dimensions `w` and `h` in pixels.
+Returns an object literal containing a blank bitmap of the given dimensions `w` and `h` in pixels.
 The new bitmap can be drawn to via `Poyo.setDrawTarget()`, like so:

 ```js
 let new_bitmap = Poyo.createBitmap(256, 256);